Queen Mary Journal of Intellectual Property

 Co-authored w/ Aldo Chircop & David Dzidzornu

 Read MoreForging national unity has been a perennial challenge to Nigeria’s evolution as a country.
 Since independence from Britain 56 years ago, the country continues to weather severe existential storms that strike at its very core.
-These make national cohesion and political stability largely elusive.

 Read MoreJournal of Advances in Agricultural Science and Technology